-I like the First Aid Only 299 Piece All-Purpose First Aid Kit.
+I like the First Aid Only 298 Piece All-Purpose First Aid Kit.
 It’s a bit bulky but it contains a good amount of gear for treating minor wounds, burns, and blisters.
-It also includes tools and common medications.

 The above list is pretty extensive.
 It may seem like a lot to pack and it is.
-You probably won’t need everything on the list.
-Here are a few tips to improve the usability of your toiletry kit and make it more compact and carry-on friendly.
+You probably won’t need all of the toiletries on the list.
+In this section, I’ll outline a few tips to improve the usability of your toiletry kit and make it more compact and carry-on-friendly.

-This helps greatly to cut down on weight and bulk.
-For example, by packing a multi-use soap, you can eliminate the need to carry shampoo, body wash, shaving cream, and laundry detergent.
-That alone can save you 9 ounces from your pack.
+Carrying multi-use products helps greatly to cut down on the weight and bulk of your liquids bag.
+For example, by packing a multi-use soap, you can eliminate the need to carry shampoo, body wash, and shaving cream.
+That alone can save you 6 ounces from your pack.
 Instead of packing shaving cream, you can use hair conditioner to shave with.
 It works just as well.
 This could save you 3 ounces.